spcf-coMeLex/attend.ly/README.md

 4. Open .env file and copy the canister ids to **EXPO_PUBLIC_CANISTER_ID_ATTENDLY**, **EXPO_PUBLIC_CANISTER_ID_INTERNET_IDENTITY**, and **EXPO_PUBLIC_CANISTER_ID_II_INTEGRATION**
 5. npx expo start --clear

-> This project has not been setup to work with physical devices.
+> This project has not been setup to work with physical devices locally.
 However, it will work fine when deployed on the ic.
-You can do some workarounds through the use of [Localtunnel](https://localtunnel.me/) and following how I did it on my [other project](https://github.com/spcf-coMeLex/wander.ly).
+If you want to make it work, you can do some workarounds through the use of [Localtunnel](https://localtunnel.me/) and following how I did it on my [other project](https://github.com/spcf-coMeLex/wander.ly).

 # Environment Variables